7 Reports and Vulnerability Management

 7.2 Results of a Report

-A report can be opened by clicking file for the desired report in the report overview (see Fig. 7.1).
+A report can be opened by clicking for the desired report in the report overview (see Fig. 7.1).

 Tip

-The latest report of a scan can be displayed by selecting Scan Management in the menu panel and clicking file in the row of the scan.
+The latest report of a scan can be displayed by selecting Scan Management in the menu panel and clicking in the row of the scan.

 The name, date and time of the scan as well as the highest found severity are displayed at the top.